 A late addition is defined as adding candi syrup to any stage of primary or secondary.
-Due to the added volume of the syrups, the volume of the ale will change and thus alter the total impact of the addition gravity.
+Due to the added volume of the syrups, the volume of the ale will change and thus alter the total volume and impact the gravity by addition of fermentables.
 This document defines the formula necessary for the adjustment in volume pro rata based on the increase in volume created by the syrups themselves.